NZ regulator clears Vodafone takeover of TelstraClear

 It will also see the New Zealand telecommunications market dominated by two companies, offering a full range of mobile, fixed-line, and internet services, possibly putting pressure on prices.

-Telecom divested its network operations into a separate company, Chorus Ltd (CNU.NZ), last year so that company could roll out the bulk of the government-sponsored ultrafast broadband network by 2019.
+Telecom divested its network operations into a separate company, Chorus Ltd, last year so that company could roll out the bulk of the government-sponsored ultrafast broadband network by 2019.

 Some analysts have speculated that Telecom might become a future takeover target of a cashed-up Telstra Ltd, which has gone through a similar separation of retail and network operations in Australia.